The half-filled extended Hubbard model on a square lattice: Phase boundaries from determinant quantum Monte Carlo simulations: Model and Methods

 with $ \Delta_{\alpha}(\mathbf{i},\tau) = \sum_{\mathbf{a}} f_{\alpha}(\mathbf{a}) c^{\phantom{\dagger}}_{\mathbf{i}\downarrow}(\tau) c^{\phantom{\dagger}}_{\mathbf{i}+\mathbf{a} \uparrow}(\tau)$, and $c_{\mathbf{i}\sigma}(\tau)=e^{\tau\cal{H}}c_{\mathbf{i}\sigma}e^{-\tau\cal{H}}$, which provides a stronger signal of pairing properties.
 As mentioned before, $\avs$, which is automatically calculated in the simulations, will also play a crucial role in our analyses.

-When $V\neq 0$ one cannot guarantee that $\ave{\text{s}}=1$ even at half filling.
-As shown in Fig.\,\ref{fig:sign}\,(a), the average sign decreases as the temperature is lowered, and it is seen to be particularly worse near $V = 1$.
-Recalling that the phase boundary for the SDW-CDW transition is $V_c\approx U/4$, the minimum of $\ave{s}$ at $V = 1$ can hardly be regarded as fortuitous.
-A mapping of $\ave{\text{s}}$ in the $V$-$U$ plane at a fixed low temperature is shown in Fig.\,\ref{fig:sign}\,(b).
-Apart from the second quadrant ($U<0$,$V>0$), one sees that there are regions where $\ave{\text{s}}\ll1$, surrounded by less severe ones.
-In what follows we combine analyses of $\ave{\text{s}}$ with the quantities defined by Eqs.\,\eqref{eq:scdw}-\eqref{eq:pairing_cor} to obtain the phase boundaries in Fig.\,\ref{fig:phasediag}.
+When $V\neq 0$ one cannot guarantee that $\avs=1$ even at half filling.
+As shown in Figs.\,\ref{fig:sign}(a) and (b), the average sign decreases as the temperature is lowered, and worsens as $L$ increases.
+Nonetheless, for both system sizes, $\avs$ approaches zero faster near $V = 1$.
+Recalling that the phase boundary for the SDW-CDW transition is $V_c\approx U/4$, the minimum of $\avs$ at $V = 1$ can hardly be regarded as fortuitous.
+A mapping of $\ave{\text{s}}$ in the $V$-$U$ plane at a fixed low temperature is shown in Fig.\,\ref{fig:sign}\,(c).
+Apart from the second quadrant ($U<0$,$V>0$), one sees that there are regions with $\ave{\text{s}}\ll1$ surrounded by less severe ones.
+In what follows we combine analyses of $\avs$ with the quantities defined by Eqs.\,\eqref{eq:scdw}-\eqref{eq:pairing_cor} to first obtain the ground state phase boundaries.